codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/container-registries/quay.md

 ---
 title: "Quay"
 description: ""
-group: integrations
+group: gitops-integrations
 sub_group: container-registries
 toc: true
 ---

 Codefresh has native support for interacting with Quay registries, from where you can push, pull, and deploy images.
 Adding a Quay integration allows you to reference the integration in external CI tools such as GitHub Actions by the name of the integration account, instead of adding explicit credentials.
-See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/) and [CI integrations]({{site.baseurl}}/docs/integrations/ci-integrations/).
+See [Image enrichment overview]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/) and [CI integrations]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/).

 ### Prerequisites